This document applies only to full-time employees, not to part-time employees.

 GGIT holidays.

 Overtime hours must be approved by management.
-If Roberta is not available, then office admin and senior tech are authorized to approve overtime.
+If Roberta is not available, then Office Admin and senior IT specialist are authorized to approve overtime.

 Paid holidays, paid time off (PTO), vacation, personal and sick leave hours taken by an employee, or any other form of paid time off, do not count toward the calculation of overtime, because these hours are not actually "worked" and are therefore not considered as hours counted toward overtime under the FLSA.
 The time employees spend working is the only time that will count towards overtime.